vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Ancient Indian Chronology, pp. 35-39 by Prof. P. C. Sengupta, who has given a full exposition of Burgess's views on this point, with recalculations of his own.

 should also be a total eclipse of the Sun ; but no such things happened at that time.
-The beginning of the Kaliyuga was the midnight at Ujjayini terminating the 17th February of 9102 B.O., &ccording to Sūrya Siddhanta and the ārdharātrika system of Aryabhata's astronomy as described in the Khandakhädyaka of Brahmagupta.
+The beginning of the Kaliyuga was the midnight at Ujjayini terminating the 17th February of 9102 B.O., &ccording to Sūrya Siddhanta and the ārdharātrika system of Aryabhata's astronomy as described in the Khandakhādyaka of Brahmagupta.
 Again this Kaliyuga is said to have begun, according to the Aryabhatiya from the sunrise at Lankā (supposed to be on the equator and on the same meridian with Ujjain)—from the mean sunrise on the 18th Feb., 3102 B.O. .

 Now astronomical events of the type described above and more specially the conjunction of the sun and the moon